CodeEquality/codeequality.github.io/_posts/2014-03-04-introduction-to-coding-weekend-camp.md

 Hang in tight till March the 29th!
 Do not hestitate to message us on Facebook at Code Equality or email us at codeequality@gmail.com for further questions.

 ##Who are you guys?
 And why are you doing this?
-To find out more about Code Equality, check out our [About section][http://codeequality.org#about]!
+To find out more about Code Equality, check out our About section.

 ##I have more questions!
 Just send them to us via Facebook or via email at codeequality@gmail.com and we'll get back to you ASAP!